logicminds/shmock/README.md

 ```

-### Sharable Smock Fixtures
+### Sharable Shmock Fixtures
-Smock fixtures are easily sharable since they are just json files that contain the output of a system command.
+Shmock fixtures are easily sharable since they are just json files that contain the output of a system command.
 These files
 can be shared via traditional methods through VCS repos, tar files, zip files.
 Each set of fixtures can be namespaced
 to allow for different kinds of responses.

 ### Load Command
-The smock client has the ability to load new smocks from a remote/local destination.
+The shmock client has the ability to load new shmocks from a remote/local destination.
 This allows the user to pull
-down new smocks manually.
+down new shmocks manually.

-### Smockfile
+### Shmockfile
-The Smockfile provides the smock client or smock server with a automated way to sync smocks.
+The Shmockfile provides the shmock client or shmock server with a automated way to sync shmocks.
 This is analogous to using a Gemfile to pull down Gems.
-Underneath the Smockfile we are just using the load command to pull down remote / local smocks.
+Underneath the Shmockfile we are just using the load command to pull down remote / local shmocks.

-### Smock Client
+### Shmock Client
-The smock client is a CLI app in Golang that can be run on the command line to get smocked commands or capture existing
+The shmock client is a CLI app in Golang that can be run on the command line to get shmocked commands or capture existing
-commands that have not been smocked yet.
+commands that have not been shmocked yet.

-### Smock Capture
+### Shmock Capture
-The smock capture CLI app is a subset of the smock client but is designed to capture commands as the default behavior
+The shmock capture CLI app is a subset of the shmock client but is designed to capture commands as the default behavior
 and can be used inside your test suite.

 ### Similar tools